jakethedev/beatbattlebot/README.md

 If you just want to just *add a relevant command* to a library, you only need *step 4*.
 But if you have commands to add that don't seem to fit with the theme of functions in a particular file, follow all of these steps to add a new library folder to the bot:

-1. Make a new directory
+1. Find an appropriate place to put your command - if one exists, skip to step 4, otherwise make a new directory
 2. Add your new directory to the MODULES array in bot.js
 3. Copy index.js from discordlib or gravemind into your new lib as a handy piece of boilerplate
 4. Write exported functions in your library (Note: The bot ignores the default export!)